 How Many Face Cords Are in a Cord?

-A standard full cord is 4 feet deep, which usually consists of three stacks of 16-inch-long wood.
+A standard full cord is 4 feet deep and usually consists of three stacks of 16-inch-long wood.
 However, the face cord is only one stack deep, making it approximately 1/3 the size of a full cord.

 Not An Exact Measurement

-The problem with a face cord as a measurement is there is no standard definition for it.
+The problem with a face cord as a measurement is there’s no standard definition for it.
 How much wood you get will depend on how long each piece is cut.
 Some face cords will measure 4 feet x 8 feet x 12 inches, while others will be 4 feet x 8 feet x 18 inches.
-So, the total volume of wood you get can vary.
+So, the total volume of wood can vary.

 Purchase Face Cords with Caution

-Because of this, it’s crucial to be careful when buying from a company that sells wood by the face cord.
-Be sure to ask how long they cut their wood because that will determine what type of value you’re getting for what you’re spending.
+With so much variation in total wood volume, you should be careful when buying from a company that sells wood by the face cord.
+Be sure to ask how long they cut their wood because that will determine the value you’re getting for your cost.

 At Lumberjacks, we always cut our wood to the standard length of 16 inches.
 So, when you purchase a face cord from us, you know the stack will be 4 feet x 8 feet x 16 inches.
 We always hand stack each order before sending it out for delivery to ensure this.